fuzzymfx/fuzzymfx.github.io/content/index.md

 Hi, I am Anubhab Patnaik, a CS engineer from India.
 Interested in math, science, and engineering, I work with software engineering and try to solve real-world problems.
 This is a space where I publish my thoughts and ideas.
 I write about tech, science, and my life.
 [Here's my background](/background.html) and [here's what I am up to these days](/current.html).

 I work with whatever piques my interest.
 I used to dabble in ML and now work with web, mobile, and CMD applications.
-Currently I am preparing for interviews and I polish my coding skills on [Leetcode](https://leetcode.com/anubhabr50).
+Currently, I am preparing for interviews, and I polish my coding skills on [Leetcode](https://leetcode.com/anubhabr50).
 I've also been working on a custom bit-torrent client to download files using TypeScript, and I plan on porting it to Rust.
 Meanwhile, I am also exploring esoteric programming languages and will work on a brainfuck interpreter soon.
 This site is built using my custom SSG, [zuzu](https://github.com/fuzzymfx/zuzu).

 When not coding up a storm, I work with FOSS communities: I conduct workshops, hackathons, and coding competitions.
 I built [cbrtl](https://cbrtl.github.io), a FOSS platform for students to showcase their work and get recognition for their work.